mikecreighton/reading-practice/README.md

 # Reading Practice

 Simple web app that leverages generative AI for writing simple stories for reading practice.
+The front-end is built with React, and the back-end is built with python and Flask.
+It makes use of the OpenAI API, specifically the GPT-4 model.

+This is hard-coded for a 2nd grade reading level, but if you review the prompts in `/server/prompts.py`, you'll see that it's pretty easy to change as needed.
+The prompts haven't been rigorously tested as of this writing, but they're pretty good for the most part.

 ## Getting started